weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 0xdabbad00
 ```

-Notice you can still write bad crypto with Cryptol! 😉
+The latter shows that you can still write bad crypto with Cryptol! 😉

+Notice that both `roundKeys` in `keyExpand` and `roundResults` in
+`encrypt` are self-referential sequences, a paradigm that will often
+occur when coding up cryptoalgorithms.

 Laziness